It feels like a lot of people are going through it at the moment.

 Yes, thinking positive is a big part of it, but there are so many other things that go into making it work.

 I know this might go against a lot of what you read about the law of attraction but it’s important to face the truth.
-Sometimes the things we want aren’t always best for us, and there is a higher power that protects us from those things if they won’t serve us – as in, teach us important lessons.
+Sometimes the things we want aren’t always best for us, and there is a higher power that protects us from those things if they won’t serve us.

-I’ve had many doors closed on me countless times, only to have better ones open later on down the line.
+I’ve had many doors closed on me, only to have better ones open up later.

 I also talk from experience because when I really want something I get tunnel vision – obsessive, even (it’s the Scorpio in me, and I own it!).